SeanMikha/nucypher_azure/README.md

 For option 3 I've included the following steps below to setup a vanilla Ubuntu node to run Ansible (w/ Azure module), geth, and everything you need to deploy the Ansible playbooks for your Nucypher staker/workers.

-(Instructions valid for Canonical Ubuntu 16.04 and 18.04)
+(Instructions valid w/ Canonical Ubuntu 18.04)

 #### Install virtualenv and activate